-Following the hearing, the hearing officer filed findings of fact and conclusions of law with the Commission, finding that respondent failed to timely file the 2009 Statement and that she acted willfully and knowingly.
-The Commissioners invited respondent to appear before them on April 15, 2011 to make a statement in response to the hearing officer's report, but she did not attend.
+Following the hearing, the hearing officer filed findings of fact and conclusions of law with the Commission, finding that respondent failed to timely file a 2009 Statement, but that he had not acted willfully and knowingly because he mistakenly believed he had filed the 2009 Statement, when in fact he had only filed the legislative auditor's financial statement.
+The Commissioners invited respondent to appear before them on April 15, 2011 to make a statement in response to the hearing officer's report, but he did not attend.